pguerrero-igutierrez/MT-domain-adaptation/README.md

 https://ctilc.iec.cat/scripts/CTILCCorpus_Descarr.asp

+TO DO:
+the 3 fine-tuning scripts (general,literary and clinical)

-ca-literary: translate es to eu (pivoting)
+ca-literary: translate es to eu (pivoting)  DONE

-eu-literary: translate es to ca (pivotong)
+eu-literary: translate es to ca (pivotong) IN PROGRESS

-eu-clinical: translate eu to ca directly
+eu-clinical: translate eu to ca directly IN PROGRESS